I. General Policy

 3. When a violation of this policy occurs, the University will take appropriate action, which may include requiring the student or employee to participate in a drug or alcohol rehabilitation program.
 Disciplinary sanctions up to and including expulsion, termination of employment, and/or referral for prosecution are also available to the University.

 4. Federal law requires that a person who is convicted in state or federal court of violating a criminal drug statute in the workplace must inform his or her employer within five (5) calendar days of the conviction.
 A student who receives a federal grant such as a Pell grant must also report a conviction to the granting agency.
-If the violation involves a person engaged in federally sponsored research, the Vice Provost for Research is obligated to inform the appropriate sponsoring agency of the conviction within ten (10) calendar days.
+If the violation involves a person engaged in federally sponsored research, the Vice President for Research is obligated to inform the appropriate sponsoring agency of the conviction within ten (10) calendar days.

 5. As required by federal law, Rice University will conduct biennial reviews to determine the effectiveness of this policy.
 Copies of the available programs and biennial reviews will be supplied to the Federal Secretary of Education upon request.